amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 Amethyst has a lot of internal systems it uses to keep things running we need to bring into the context of the `World`.
-For simplicity, these have been wrapped up into "Bundles" which include related systems and resources.
-We can add these to our Application's `GameData` using the `with_bundle` method.
-We already have one of these in `main.rs`: the `RenderBundle`.
-We can just follow the pattern and add the `TransformBundle` after importing it:
+For simplicity, these have been grouped into "Bundles" which include related systems and resources.
+We can add these to our Application's `GameData` using the `with_bundle` method, similarily to how you would register a system.
+We already have `WindowBundle` in place, registering another one will look similar.
+You have to first import `TransformBundle`, then register it as follows:

 ```rust,edition2018,no_run,noplaypen
 # extern crate amethyst;